 - A record of COVID-19 vaccination on office letterhead signed by a licensed physician, nurse practitioner, physician’s assistant, registered nurse or pharmacist.

 - A military immunization or health record from the United States Armed Forces documenting COVID-19 vaccination.

-- Students who were vaccinated in New Jersey and have lost their COVID-19 vaccination card can obtain a copy by visiting the New Jersey Immunization Information System (NJIIS).
+- Students who were vaccinated in New Jersey and have misplaced their COVID-19 vaccination card can obtain their vaccination record by visiting the New Jersey Immunization Information System (NJIIS).
 Students who were vaccinated outside of New Jersey can refer to that State’s COVID-19 website for instructions.

-- A student may be considered for exemption from the COVID-19 vaccine requirement if the student provides a written signed statement explaining how immunization conflicts with their sincerely held religious beliefs or practices (source: N.J.A.C.
+- Religious Exemption: A student may be considered for exemption from the COVID-19 vaccine requirement if the student provides a written signed statement explaining HOW immunization conflicts with their sincerely held religious beliefs or practices (source: N.J.A.C.
 8:57-6:15).
-A general philosophical or moral exemption to the vaccination will not be sufficient for an exemption on religious grounds.
+A general philosophical or moral exemption to the vaccination will not be sufficient for an exemption on religious grounds

-- All exemption-related documents shall become part of the student’s immunization/vaccination record and shall be reviewed periodically by a health professional to determine whether the exemption shall remain in effect and whether additional restrictions shall apply.
+All exemption-related documents will become part of the student’s immunization/vaccination record and, if approved, will be reviewed periodically by the director of Student Health Services to determine whether the exemption shall remain in effect and whether restrictions shall apply.
 When an exemption no longer exists, the student must then comply with the COVID-19 vaccination requirement.

 Past History of COVID-19 Infection and Antibody Test Results

 - A past history of COVID-19 infection does not exempt a student from the vaccination requirement.
 However, students emailing email@example.com and then uploading a record to OWL showing that they recently (within 3 months) tested positive for COVID-19 using an antigen or PCR test can qualify for a vaccination extension for up to 3 months from the date the student tested positive.